Ationet/ationetdocs/ATIONet_Mobile_Payment_Fleet_Api_-EN.md

 *Body:{ ”transactionId”: ”StringValue”, ”isSuccessCanceled”: ”bool”, ”responseCode"”: ”string”, ”responseMessage”: ”string” }*

-## Error Handling

-Success/failure exits on the Native Transaction Protocol will be handled via HTTP status codes.

-Successful request will get a HTTP 200 and the resulting response.

-Failure to process the request will be indicated by an HTTP 400’s range status code.

 ## Field Descriptions

 This section describe through a table  all parameters from request.